wellflat/imageprocessing-labs/cv/pixel_clustering/README.md

 ## description

-Pixel Clustering using k-means algorithm
+Pixel Clustering using k-means++ algorithm

 see also [blog entry][entry]